bob-606/5.easa.fi/README.md

 ## 73. The ratio of span and mean chord length is referred to as...
-The ratio of span and mean chord length is referred to as...
 - ***aspect ratio.***
 - trapezium shape.
 - tapering.